Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Discussion

 In kinetic proofreading, energy dissipation at one point in the system increases the sensitivity to small differences in release rates elsewhere, enabling accurate discrimination in the presence of excess decoys.
 The sensitivity jumps sharply when the thermodynamic driving force exceeds a certain critical value.
 Analogously, we showed that the sensitivity of mean microtubule length to the rate of catastrophe undergoes a switch from logarithmic dependence near equilibrium to linear dependence far from equilibrium.
 Energetic driving of systems undergoing exploratory dynamics can thus trigger a qualitative transition in their input-output response functions.

-Overall, our results parallel past work~\cite{murugan2012speed,lin2022thermodynamic,yu2022energy} linking the accuracy, speed, and energy efficiency of active proofreading systems.
+Overall, our results parallel past work~\cite{murugan2012speed,banerjee2017elucidating,yu2022energy} linking the accuracy and energy efficiency of active proofreading systems.
 We focus on the specific cases of translational proofreading and catalytic control to concretely illustrate biochemical systems that face a trade-off in energetic cost versus function.
 Two pedagogically useful approaches are demonstrated to analyze these systems: probabilistic path-counting and mapping to an electrical circuit system.
 Both case studies highlight the importance of driven resetting steps for enhancing sensitivity in conditions where decoy substrate concentrations may be high or regulator concentrations are limited.

 We hypothesize that many other examples of intracellular exploratory dynamics, including quality control pathways, signaling cascades, cell-cycle associated transitions, and organelle rearrangements may be analyzed in an analogous manner to link the energetic cost with the sensitivity to various control parameters.
-Future exploration of such systems may help elucidate the many functions of the homeostatic energy consumption defining living cells.\\
+Future exploration of such systems may help elucidate the many functional consequences of the homeostatic energy consumption that defines living cells.\\